'Fatal Inheritance' depicts a family's battle with cancer across generations - ExBulletin

 'Fatal Inheritance' depicts a family's battle with cancer across generations

-NPR's Scott Simon speaks with former Los Angeles Times editor-in-chief Larry Ingrassia about his latest book, “A Fatal Inheritance,” which details his family's battle with cancer.facebook; flipboard
+Copyright 2024 NPR.
+For more information, please visit https://www.npr.org.
+NPR's Scott Simon speaks to former Los Angeles Times editor-in-chief Larry Ingrassia…

 |